jayesh-tayade/Cybersecurity-projects/README.md

 - Streamlit

 ## 🏗️ How It Works
-1. User sets a password (stored as SHA-256 hash)
+1. User uploads a file through the Streamlit interface
-2. File is encrypted using AES
+2. The file is encrypted using AES (CBC mode)
-3. AES key is encrypted using RSA public key
+3. The AES key is encrypted using RSA public key
+4. Encrypted file and encrypted AES key are stored securely
-4. Decryption requires correct password and RSA private key
+5. Decryption uses the RSA private key to restore the original file

 ## RSA Key Generation